the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-data.md

 The ODbL adds two more restrictions to the ODC-BY license.
 The first is that any public uses of your data must be shared with the same license, similar to the CC **SA** permission mark.
-The second is that if any version of your data is redistributed in a 'closed' format (for example, with Technological Protection Measures), it is mandatory for this redistribution to also be available free of such closure measure.
+The second is that if any version of your data is redistributed in a 'closed' format (for example, with Technological Protection Measures), it is mandatory for this redistribution to also be available in a version that is free of such closure measures.

-## A note on differences between CC and ODC licenses
+## A note on the differences between CC and ODC licenses

 Although it can seem like the licensing options offered by Creative Commons and Open Data Commons are exactly the same, there are some important differences.<br>